Bragado/RedReader/esofDocs/Software Evolution.md

 #### 1.*"Write Short Units of Code"*

 RedReader does not limit the length of code units (smallest groups of code that can be maintained and executed independently) to 15 lines of code.
-It has long units which becomes hard to test, reuse and understand.
+It has long code units which makes it hard to test, reuse and understand.

 #### 2.*"Write Simple Units of Code"*

 One of the disputed characteristic of maintainability is complexity of code.
-The RedReader's code has a higher number of branch points.
+The RedReader's code has a higher than ideal number of branch points.
 A branch point is a statement where execution can take more than one direction depending on a condition.
-This makes the code complex that modifying it becomes extremely risky and a very time-consuming task.
+This makes the code so complex that modifying it becomes extremely risky and a very time-consuming task.

 #### 3.*"Write Code Once"*